Last Updated on February 3, 2023 by Pinpoint 250

-A standard espresso machine should feature 200 degrees Fahrenheit of water temperature, an extraction time of 25 to 30 seconds, and nine bars of pressure.
+A standard espresso machine should heat the water to 200 degrees Fahrenheit, take 25 to 30 seconds to make the coffee, and have nine bars of pressure.

 People typically enjoy a cup at a shop, but enthusiasts may have an espresso machine in their house.